 NBC10 Philadelphia - Ted Greenberg

-Millville High School will start imposing a stricter policy on who can come to school's football games.
-Starting Friday kids in 8th grade or below will not be able to enter the game without a parent or guardian.
+Millville High School began imposing a stricter policy on who can come to school's football games.
+Kids in 8th grade or below can not enter the game without a parent or guardian.
 NBC10's Ted Greenberg spoke to some students about the new rule.

 It’s not a movie.
 But thanks to a recent brawl, football games at Millville High School might as well be rated PG-13.